 -c class Specifies the class within which to run the process.
-The valid classes are TS (timesharing), RT (real time), IA (interactive), FSS priority, when using the -p option.
+The valid classes are TS (timesharing), RT (real time), IA (interactive), FSS (fair share), or FX (fixed priority). -m userlimit Specifies the maximum amount you can raise or lower your priority, when using the -p option. -p pri command-name Lets you specify the relative priority in the RT class, for a real-time thread.
+For a timesharing process, the -p option lets you specify the user-supplied priority, which ranges from -60 to +60.